 With over 100 years of service ti the San Bernardino community, Mt.
 View Mortuary & Cemetery has been recognized as Inland Valley’s Favorite Mortuary and San Bernardino County’s Favorite Mortuary for the third consecutive year.
 San Bernardino families have chose Mt.
 View Cemetery as a beautiful final resting place for generations.

-For more than 100 years, Mt.
-View Cemetery has been a beautiful final resting place for San Bernardino residents.
 Mt.
 View Mortuary, built on the cemetery grounds in 1994, provides the highest quality funeral and cremation services available.
 These sister locations are located near the 210 freeway—on the corner of North Waterman and East Highland avenues.
-Working together, the mortuary, crematory and cemetery offer compassionate care to people of many backgrounds and cultures.
+Working together, the mortuary, crematory and cemetery offer compassionate care to people of all backgrounds and cultures.